jbirddog/blue/README.md

    1. Add then opcode
 1. Extend blang op array to include more info of each opcode, use for tooling
 1. Add build script that uses ops from blang to generate files md table
-1. After tooling, start to re-arrange opcodes
+1. Start to re-arrange opcodes
+1. Have [ >r here and the opcode handler, set to compile
+1. Have ] r> the opcode handler, restore it, r> the addr